swagger-api/swagger-node/docs/introduction.md

-# What is swagger-node?
+## What is swagger-node?

-swagger-node provides tools to design and build APIs entirely in Node.js.
-It integrates with popular Node.js API frameworks like express, connect, hapi, and sails.
+The swagger-node module provides tools for designing and building APIs entirely in Node.js.
+It integrates with popular Node.js API frameworks like express, connect, hapi, restify, and sails.
 With swagger-node, you can model, build, and test your API **first**.
 When your happy with the design, you can focus on writing custom controller code in Node.js for each of your API operations.

 * [The Model-first programming approach](#programming_model)
 * [Get help](#gethelp)

-## <a name="programming_model"></a>The Model-first programming approach
+### <a name="programming_model"></a>The Model-first programming approach

 The focus of swagger-node is using a standard model for building APIs.
 The programming flow for an swagger-node project looks like this: